Fix Cursor Extensions: Network Error or Empty Marketplace

 }

-This needs ops support but is the durable fix for restricted networks.
+This needs ops support and is unofficial, but it is the durable fix for restricted networks.

-If a specific extension complains about engines.vscode, check Cursor’s underlying VS Code engine in Help → About.
-Upgrade Cursor (newer engine) or pick an older version of the extension that targets the engine you have.
+If a specific extension complains about engines.vscode, check Cursor’s underlying VS Code engine in Help -> About.
+Either upgrade Cursor (newer engine) or install an older version of the extension that targets the engine you have.
+You can grab a specific older .vsix from the extension’s Open VSX version history.

-• Search for a well-known extension like “Prettier” and confirm the panel shows results.
+• Search for a well-known extension like “Prettier” and confirm the panel shows results within a couple of seconds.

-• Install one and confirm it activates (status bar entry, command palette command, etc.).
+• Install one and confirm it activates (a status-bar entry, a new command in the palette, etc.).

-• Reload the window and confirm the extension survives.
+• Reload the window and confirm the extension survives the restart.

-• Open a fresh search to confirm the panel loads in under 3 seconds.
+• Run a fresh search to confirm the panel loads quickly and does not hang.

 Long-term prevention

-• Stick with Open VSX-hosted extensions where possible; they install cleanly out of the box.
+• Prefer Open VSX-hosted (or Anysphere-published) extensions; they install cleanly out of the box.

 • For Microsoft-exclusive extensions you depend on, archive the .vsix per Cursor version so you can reinstall without internet.

-• Track Cursor releases and re-check engine compatibility before bumping.
+• Track Cursor releases and re-check engine compatibility before bumping versions.

 • For teams, run an Open VSX mirror; never depend on marketplace.visualstudio.com from inside the firewall.